All Episodes

 He's a past winner of the Nobel Peace Prize.

-Well, they give him away to anti-America.
+Well, they give away the anti-American.

 He got a peace prize because he stood away while Iran was nuking up.

-I know he despises our guts.
+He despises our guts.

-He talked to uh former International Atomic Energy Agency General Director Mohammed Al Baradai.
+He talked to former International Atomic Energy Agency General Director Mohamed AlBaradai.

-I can tell you in honesty, as a friend of the US, that your policies right now is a failed policy.
+I can tell you, in honesty, as a friend of the U.S., that your policies right now is a failed policy.

-It's a policy that is lagging behind, as a policy that is having the effect here in Egypt, that you are losing whatever left of credibility.
+It's a policy that is having the effect here in Egypt that you are losing whatever left of credibility.

 There you have it.

-So here's Gibbs, the White House Press briefing mere moments ago.
+So here's Gibbs, the White House press briefing mere moments ago.

 We have said all along that there are legitimate concerns and grievances had by the Egyptian people for a long time.